 The plain language of NMSA (1978) § 74-2-7 (K) states that the burden of proof shall be on Petitioners based upon evidence presented at hearing.
 The City admits there is no provision for summary judgment under the AQCA.
-Motion, p.7.
-The statutory language of § 74-2-7 is clear and unambiguous requiring that the Hearing Examiner deny the City's motion for summary judgment and proceed to hearing on the merits.
-The City, however, engages in impermissible further statutory interpretation in arguing that a public hearing, which intends presentation of further evidence and public participation, should be denied in favor of industry.
-The City can point to no persuasive weight to long-standing administrative construction that timely and appropriately filed petitions for hearings under § 74-2-7 are amenable to motions for summary judgment.
-The City therefore is not entitled to any "administrative gloss" that such requests for public evidentiary hearings are appropriate for summary judgment.
-See High Ridge Hinkle Joint Venture, 1998-NMSC-050, ¶ 9, 126 N.M.
-413, 970 P.2d at 602.
+The statutory language of § 74-2-7 is clear and unambiguous requiring that the Hearing Examiner deny Smith's motion for summary judgment and proceed to hearing on the merits.
+Smith's, however, engages in impermissible further statutory interpretation in arguing that a public hearing, which intends presentation of further evidence and public participation, should be denied in favor of industry.

 It is important to note for the record that undersigned counsel never waived objection to the City's and Smith's pre-hearing motion at telephonic status conference for dispositive motion practice in this action.
-The City holds to the unilateral position that only performance standard as delegated by federal law is appropriate to determine whether a permit will issue.
-As discussed in further detail below, this position is flatly refuted by the Board's own decision in In re Air Quality Permit No. 2037-M1; other analogous case law such as Colonias Dev.
+Smith's holds to the unilateral position that only performance standard as delegated by federal law is appropriate to determine whether a permit will issue.
+This position is flatly refuted by the Board's own decision in In re Air Quality Permit No. 2037-M1; other analogous case law such as Colonias Dev.
 Council v.
 Rhino Envt'l Services, 2005-NMSC-024, 138 N.M.
 133 and provisions of the Act such as § 74-2-5.E and § 74-2-5.3 (C) that explicitly require the local board to regulate giving due consideration to public concerns of health, safety, community sentiment and property concerns.
-These provisions are contrary to the City's position that there is no such explicit and enumerated purpose to consider the sentiment and public welfare under the Act before making final permitting decisions that implicate environmental, property, and health interests.